Pipeline plumbing that turns anonymous traffic into qualified meetings.

 Cold outbound rebuild for a US dev tools startup

-A 15-person startup was running a single-domain Apollo sequence to 8,000 contacts a month with a 1.1% reply rate, deliverability collapsing, and a Sender Reputation that was tanking their main marketing domain.
+A 15-person startup was running a single-domain Apollo sequence to 8,000 contacts a month.
+1.1% reply rate, deliverability collapsing, sender reputation tanking the main marketing domain.

 Lead scoring rebuild for a UK SaaS

 A fresh scoring model combining firmographic fit (from enriched company data) with behavioural signals (pricing-page visits, doc engagement, repeat sessions).
 Routing rules now hold leads under threshold for nurture instead of pushing them to sales.
-MQL → SQL rate moved from 22% to 30%; sales stopped complaining.
+MQL to SQL rate moved from 22% to 30%.
+Sales stopped complaining.

 Attribution stack for a UK marketing agency

-Segment instrumentation across the site, multi-touch attribution via Dreamdata, with first-touch / last-touch / linear views in a single dashboard.
+Segment instrumentation across the site, multi-touch attribution via Dreamdata, with first-touch, last-touch and linear views in a single dashboard.
 Two months in, the agency cut spend on a paid channel that produced zero closed-won deals (despite producing the most MQLs) and reallocated to a channel that produced 40% of pipeline on 12% of spend.

 Frequently asked questions